דלג לתוכן הראשי

 Who Is at Higher Risk

-It's important to recognize risk factors, as they determine how aggressive prevention should be and when to get tested:
+It is important to recognize the risk factors, because they determine how aggressive you need to be in prevention and when to get tested:

 • Women during and after menopause, due to the drop in estrogen.